Makster04/All_Machine_Learning/(KEY)Key_Terms(Undone).md

 ## Important terms & defintions in ML (Still more to be put)

-- Y-Score is the probability of the Possitviie Class

-Not everytime accuracy is doing well (How many examples you clarify correctly), doesnt mean the model will always be doing weel (Massive classify
-Class Balance will be a big part
-Threshold, there are far more probable but less wqual
-Metric:

-Here are simplified explanations of each term:

-### **General Terms**
+---

+### **Loss Functions & Optimization**
 - **Log-Loss Function**: A way to measure how well a classification model predicts probabilities.
 Lower values mean better accuracy.
+- **Binary Cross-Entropy (BCE)**: A method for evaluating classification models by measuring how close predicted probabilities are to actual results.
+- **Loss Function**: A formula that calculates how far predictions are from actual values, helping guide model improvement.
+- **Cost Function**: A formula that measures a model’s error, helping guide improvements.
+- **Error Loss Function**: A function that calculates how far predictions are from actual results.

+---

+### **Model Training & Evaluation**
 - **Training**: The phase where a machine learns from data by adjusting its internal settings to minimize mistakes.
 - **Testing**: Checking how well a trained model performs on new, unseen data.
-- **Binary Cross-Entropy (BCE)**: A method for evaluating classification models by measuring how close predicted probabilities are to actual results.
+- **Training Data**: The dataset used to teach a model.
+- **Test Data**: A separate dataset used to check a model’s performance.
+- **Validation Performance**: How well a model works on a separate dataset used for fine-tuning.
-- **Optimization**: The process of fine-tuning a model’s settings to reduce errors and improve performance.
+- **Model Performance**: The overall effectiveness of a model.
+- **Generalizes to Unseen Data**: The model can correctly predict outcomes for new data.
+- **Overfitting**: When a model memorizes the training data instead of learning patterns, making it bad at new data.
+- **Underfitting**: When a model is too simple and fails to find patterns in the data.
+- **Regularization**: A technique to prevent overfitting by adding penalties for complexity.
+- **Ridge**: A method that reduces large weights in regression models to prevent overfitting.
+- **Lasso**: A method that removes less important inputs by setting some weights to zero.
+- **Hyperparameter**: A setting chosen before training, like how fast a model learns.
+- **K-fold Cross Validation**: A method that splits data into multiple parts to test the model multiple times.
+- **Cross Validation**: A way to evaluate a model by testing it on different subsets of data.
+- **Scoring Argument**: A setting that defines how a model’s performance is measured, like accuracy or precision.

+---

+### **Classification & Decision Boundaries**
 - **Classification**: Sorting data into groups, like detecting spam emails or recognizing faces in images.
 - **Boundary**: A line or region that separates different categories in a classification model.
 - **Decision Boundary**: The exact boundary a model creates to separate different classes in the data.
 - **Binary Model**: A model that predicts only two possible outcomes, like "yes" or "no."
-- **Loss Function**: A formula that calculates how far predictions are from actual values, helping guide model improvement.

-### **Statistical Concepts**
-- **Parameter**: A fixed number in a model, like an average or weight in an equation.
-- **Variance**: A measure of how spread out data points are.
-Higher variance means more variability.
-- **Dimension**: The number of features or variables in a dataset.
-More dimensions mean more complexity.
-- **Continuous Value**: A number that can take any value, like height or temperature.
-- **Discrete Value**: A countable number, like the number of apples in a basket.
+- **Threshold**: The cutoff point where a model decides between classes based on probability, affecting errors like false positives and false negatives.

+---

-### **Regression Analysis**
+### **Regression & Statistical Modeling**
 - **Regression**: A method to find relationships between variables and predict future values.
 - **Linear Regression**: A way to predict an outcome using a straight-line relationship between variables.
 - **Polynomial Regression**: Similar to linear regression but allows curves instead of straight lines.
 - **Logistic Regression**: A model that predicts probabilities for binary classification problems.
+- **OLS (Ordinary Least Squares)**: A method in regression that finds the best-fitting line by minimizing squared errors.
 - **Linear**: A relationship where changes in one variable consistently affect another.
-- **Standardized**: Adjusting data so it has a mean of zero and a standard deviation of one.
 - **Slope**: The rate at which one variable changes in response to another.
+- **Intercept (β₀)**: The starting value when all inputs are zero.
+- **Coefficients (β)**: The values that determine how much each input affects the outcome.
 - **Dependent Variable (Y)**: The outcome being predicted.
 - **Independent Variables (X)**: The inputs used to predict the outcome.
-- **Coefficients (β)**: The values that determine how much each input affects the outcome.
-- **Intercept (β₀)**: The starting value when all inputs are zero.
+- **Polynomial**: A transformation that allows models to capture more complex patterns.
+- **Sparse Model**: A model that ignores many features by setting their weights to zero.

+---

+### **Feature Scaling & Encoding**
+- **Standardized**: Adjusting data so it has a mean of zero and a standard deviation of one.
+- **StandardScaler**: A tool that adjusts data so different features are on the same scale.
+- **MinMaxScaler**: A method that scales data between 0 and 1.
 - **Dummy Variables**: A way to represent categories using numbers (e.g., "Male" = 0, "Female" = 1).
 - **One-Hot Encoding**: Turning categories into separate binary columns (e.g., "Red," "Blue," "Green" into three separate columns).
 - **Binary Columns**: Data columns that contain only two values, like 0 and 1.

-- **StandardScaler**: A tool that adjusts data so different features are on the same scale.
-- **MinMaxScaler**: A method that scales data between 0 and 1.
-- **Overfitting**: When a model memorizes the training data instead of learning patterns, making it bad at new data.
-- **Underfitting**: When a model is too simple and fails to find patterns in the data.
+---

+### **Statistical Concepts & Data Properties**
+- **Parameter**: A fixed number in a model, like an average or weight in an equation.
+- **Variance**: A measure of how spread out data points are.
+Higher variance means more variability.
+- **Dimension**: The number of features or variables in a dataset.
+More dimensions mean more complexity.
+- **Continuous Value**: A number that can take any value, like height or temperature.
+- **Discrete Value**: A countable number, like the number of apples in a basket.
+- **Multicollinearity**: When inputs are too similar, making it hard to tell their effects apart.

+---

 ### **Model Evaluation Metrics**
 - **R-Squared**: Measures how well a model explains the variation in data.